nknapp/handlebars-source-locators/README.md

 The "line"-property is based off 1.
 The "col"-property is based off 0.
 This is consistent with the output of the "Handlebars.parse()"-function.

-The function throws an error, if Handlebars
-Otherwise

 **Kind**: global function
 **Throws**: